approvals/ApprovalTests.Java/approvaltests/docs/Reporters.md

 ## Custom Reporters

-If your favorite diff tool isn't supported out of the box, create your own custom extentions.
+If your favorite diff tool isn't supported out of the box, create your own custom extensions.
 Here's an example:

 <!-- snippet: custom_reporter -->